graze/blog/_posts/2013-11-17-playing-jenga-at-recruitment-fairs.md

 ---
-title: "playing jenga at recruitment fairs"
+title: "Playing jenga at recruitment fairs"
 date: 2013-11-17T00:00:00.000Z
 author: patrick-troughton
+tags: [ recruitment, silicon-milkroundabout, team-members ]
 ---

 The graze tech team is growing at a remarkable rate.
 Our recent launch in the USA, along with our new kids and breakfast boxes mean we have a lot more demand on our time.
 So we're looking for hot tech talent!